-HELP US HELP YOU – REPORT CRIME, ANTI-SOCIAL BEHAVIOUR & OTHER COMMUNITY SAFETY ISSUES IN YOUR AREA
+HELP US HELP YOU – REPORT CRIME, ANTI-SOCIAL BEHAVIOUR AND OTHER COMMUNITY SAFETY ISSUES IN YOUR AREA

 The Police and other Community Safety Partners work hard to keep you safe and deal with neighbourhood issues.
 In order to do this they need to know what issues are taking place in communities and this comes from you and your neighbours.

 Sadly many people don’t report issues for a number of reasons, such as leaving it to others to report, frustration at a perceived lack of action or due to previous difficulty/time taken to call the police and other agencies in the past.

 But did you know that there are a range of online channels for reporting: crime, anti-social behaviour, information about those involved in crime and other community issues - which may be quicker and easier for you?

 Below is some guidance around online reporting channels for the police and other agencies.

 Online reporting to the Police

 - A non-emergency crime is a crime that does not require an emergency response such as reporting burglary of non-domestic or commercial premises e.g. sheds and outbuildings, theft, criminal damage or theft from/damage to vehicles.